joshperry/streamhr/readme.md

 The code in the browser connects via a websocket to the server and streams the data in realtime.

 The current visualization shows a graph of the heartrate for the last 60 samples using the well documented [plotly.js](https://plot.ly/javascript/) graphing library.
-The visualization can be changed by modifying the client source files in the `public` directory.
+The visualization can be changed by modifying the client source files in the `public` directory, most useful properties are easily changeable in `config.js`.

 Multiple simultaneous connections are supported, but the server defaults to only listen for connections on the local computer.